 The introduction of non-traditional (large) data sources, including unstructured text, speech, images, etc., may also require new data management capabilities.

-5-risk tolerance of the organization
+5 High risk tolerance of the organization

-From agreeing criteria for what is “good enough” to understanding how models must be validated and developed, machine learning often challenges traditional approaches to quality assurance and risk management.
+From agreeing to criteria for what is “good enough” to understanding how models must be validated and developed, machine learning often challenges traditional approaches to quality assurance and risk management.
 Why?
 At some point, the training or test data must be replaced by productive data.
 A true validation only results against new data.

-6 -Engagement for the adaptation of established business processes
+6 Engagement for the adaptation of established business processes

 Whether it’s automating an existing decision-making point or providing a new product or service offering, machine learning is disruptive.
 Assessing the potential impact on existing business processes, roles, and functions is the key.
 This does not mean that you have to design the possible effects before starting.
-But a quick check can reduce the potential for costly restructurings afterwards.
+But a quick check can reduce the potential for costly restructurings afterward.
 Start with the question: